Plants

 • getAllowedPaymentMethod configures supported card networks and tokenization details that will allow our API to decode payment token successfully.

-• createGooglePaymentDataRequest uses getAllowedPaymentMethod, but also defines transaction and payment process specific information like its currency, amount and merchant display name.
+• createGooglePaymentDataRequest uses getAllowedPaymentMethod, but also defines transaction and payment process specific information like its currency, amount, and merchant display name.

 Advanced Google Pay setup

 This page shows a basic integration example of Google Pay and our API.
-If you want to get better understanding of Google Pay API or want to better understand more complex possibilities, please refer to official Google Pay Web developer tutorial
+If you want to get a better understanding of Google Pay API or want to better understand more complex possibilities, please refer to official Google Pay Web developer tutorial

 Google Pay and 3D Secure Requirement